vvasylkovskyi/BarkGPT/README.md

 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "80"]
 ```

+After applying the changes, the docker image now has `362.9 MB`.
+Yey, great improvement!

 ## Deployment on AWS

 Finally, we got to the point where we have a code to generate a working docker image.
 This image is the app that we built containing a FastAPI server with one endpoint serving our BarkGPT - a barking AI model, a real good boy!
 With this setup we can build some pet project, and people can use our AI dog.
 This is pretty exciting!